egichuhis/Awesome-Books-ES6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books <a name="about-project"></a>
+# 📖 Awesome books: with ES6 <a name="about-project"></a>

 **Awesome Books** is a basic website that allows users to add/remove books from a list.
-This is achieved by using JavaScript objects and arrays.
-We also dynamically modify the DOM and add basic events.
+This is achieved by using JavaScript ES6 including modules, arrow functions, destructuring, etc. We also dynamically modify the DOM and add basic event listeners and events delegation.

 ## 🛠 Built With <a name="built-with"></a>